nea89o/ModDevWiki/docs/mixins/index.md

 There are some general ground rules for achieving this behaviour:

- - Only use `cir.setReturnValue()` or `ci.cancel()` if your mod decides to act on something.
+ - Only use `:::java cir.setReturnValue()` or `:::java ci.cancel()` if your mod decides to act on something.
 The default action should be to pass through to the next mixin or vanilla by doing nothing.
- - Don't use `@Redirect`.
-Only one mixin can ever use a `@Redirect` on the same call.
+ - Don't use `:::java @Redirect`.
+Only one mixin can ever use a `:::java @Redirect` on the same call.
 Only one redirect will ever work, even if your mod does nothing different with a given method call.
- - Don't use `@Overwrite` (and don't overwrite without the annotation either, lol).
+ - Don't use `:::java @Overwrite` (and don't overwrite without the annotation either, lol).
 Only one overwrite will ever work, even if your mod does nothing different with a given method call.

 Of course you will have to break those rules from time to time.
-But before you do, think twice if you need to.
+But before you do, think twice if you *really* need to.
 And if you do, maybe consider exposing some sort of API for other mods to hook into your code?

 ## Troubleshooting